If democracy were to be invented today, what would it be like? We’re working on it and need your help.

 I wasn’t alone.
 I quickly found several people that shared this sentiment and also wanted change.
 We asked ourselves this question:

-If democracy were to be invented today, what would it look like?
+If democracy were to be invented today, what would it be like?

 As we set to reinvent democracy, we looked for advice from thought leaders in several sectors.
 We conducted hundreds of brainstorm sessions.
 Simultaneously, we started coding nights and weekends developing the software required to prototype some of the best ideas.

 After a year of experimenting, we have identified the most promising ideas.
 We are now combining them into one revolutionary, easy-to-engage with, platform.
-We call it Democrracy.
+We call it Neocratia.

-When ready, any group will be able to quickly and easily create a Democrracy and enable any of these functionalities:
+When ready, any group will be able to quickly and easily create a democracy and enable any of these functionalities:

 Thoughtful, open conversations are essential for successful democracies.
-By allowing members to upvote and downvote threads and comments, Democrracy enables groups to engage in intelligent, trolling-free discourse.
+By allowing members to upvote and downvote threads and comments, Neocratia enables groups to engage in intelligent, trolling-free discourse.